The BTS x McDonald's Collab Is Pure Chaotic Good

 On Monday — in what is perhaps the most chaotic good energy we've felt in a long time — McDonald's announced that the company is partnering with BTS, the world-renowned Korean band, for its next celebrity meal.
 And it feels like two kingdoms are uniting in beautiful, harmonious solidarity.

 McDonald's announced the partnership on Twitter, via just six words: “Coming this May: The BTS Meal."
-The already-famous meal includes 10-piece Chicken McNuggets, medium fries, and a soda option (Sprite, if you're J-Hope), as well as the introduction of two dipping sauces — sweet chili and cajun flavors — both inspired by McDonald’s South Korea recipes, per the burger chain and as reported by CNN.
+The already-famous meal includes 10-piece Chicken McNuggets, medium fries, and a soda option (Sprite, if you're J-Hope), as well as the introduction of two dipping sauces — sweet chilli and cajun flavours — both inspired by McDonald’s South Korea recipes, per the burger chain and as reported by CNN.
 (Unclear as to why they didn't include a mochi-inspired dessert, but hey, nobody's perfect.)
-The meal will be available in Canada and at least 50 markets worldwide starting on May 26.
+The meal will be available in at least 50 markets worldwide starting on 26th May.

 Advertisement